Dimezis/RxBus/README.md

-# RxBus
+# RxBus [Deprecated]

 This is a simple Rx Event Bus implementation using Kotlin.
 Includes small Android example project.

 You should think twice though before using an event bus in project, it might create a complicated data flow in your app and a nightmare for debugging later.
+Also Rx is already providing you all event bus capabilities, but offer more control over data flow and scope.

 ## How to use
 ```kotlin